London bus workers' strike in Olympics pay row ends

 Transport for London (TfL) said more than a third of bus routes ran during the 24-hour action which ended at 03:00 BST but "many routes were disrupted".

 Members of Unite employed by 17 bus firms walked out over a £500 bonus.

 But those working with London General, Arriva, the Shires, and Metroline did not join in after the firms won an injunction against the strike action.

-Unite's regional secretary in London, Peter Kavanagh, said support for the action was "solid" and showed bus workers were "willing to stand shoulder to shoulder to get the recognition they deserve in keeping London moving during the Olympics. "'Head in sand'
+Unite's regional secretary in London, Peter Kavanagh, said support for the action was "solid" and showed bus workers were "willing to stand shoulder to shoulder to get the recognition they deserve in keeping London moving during the Olympics. "

 He added the action came "as bus operators hide behind an anti-democratic court injunction and refuse to settle the dispute."